 Xero listed on the ASX in early January of 2011 with the share price hitting rock star status until it hit the skids in late 2021, continuing into 2022 in an environment racked by fears of a global recession amid high inflation and interest rates.

-The share price still rose 1284.2% over five years, despite cratering in 2022.
-A recovery for the XRO share price began in 2023 witjh the price now up 52% year over year.
-From the ASX website:
+As the first month of the 2025 trading year drew to a close, the XRO share price remained up 101.6% over five years, despite cratering in 2022.
+A recovery for the XRO share price began in 2023 with the price now up 53.8% year over year.

 The company’s growth strategy is hyper-aggressive with multiple acquisitions and partnership relationships, but coming at outsized costs, especially in the more expensive acquisition markets in the US and the UK.
 Xero defends this strategy, citing the global market potential at 45 million customers and its own existing client base of 3.5 million customers.
 Investors and analysts alike are pinning their hopes on Xero’s solid revenue growth.

 Revenues have increased over the past four fiscal years, but profit has not followed suit, with a significant loss in FY 2023 , reflecting the stormy conditions.
-From the ASX website:
+The company saw a solid rebound in FY 2024, increasing revenues and reversing a FY 2023 loss to turn its best net profit performance in the last four fiscal years.

 Xero Financial Performance